vigneshavm/Interview-questions/JS Q.md

 #### **How TypeScript Improves JavaScript**

-**Interviewer**: How does TypeScript improve JavaScript?

-**Answer**: TypeScript is a superset of JavaScript that introduces static typing to help catch errors during development, before the code runs.
+ TypeScript is a superset of JavaScript that introduces static typing to help catch errors during development, before the code runs.
 While JavaScript is dynamically typed and relies on runtime checks, TypeScript allows you to declare variable types, which provides several benefits:
 - **Early Error Detection**: With TypeScript, errors related to type mismatches can be caught at compile time.
 - **Better Tooling**: IDEs and editors offer enhanced autocompletion, refactoring, and error-checking features.
 - **Improved Code Readability**: Explicit types make the code more understandable, especially in large projects.